The novel coronavirus (COVID-19) spread like wildfire, and the entire world had to remain trapped in homes.

 Megan Welch, Senior Vice President of HR at Capital One, shares the same perspective.
 She said in an interview that looking after the company's employees has been their leading focus, and it has led the firm to the list of top workplaces continuously.

-The chairman, CEO, and founder of Apple, Steve Jobs, was a serial entrepreneur who also founded Next and Pixar and took them to greater success.
+The chairman, CEO, and founder of Apple, Steve Jobs, was a serial entrepreneur who founded Next and Pixar and took them to more tremendous success.

 Steve believed that productivity doesn’t grow forcibly.
 And if you want to improve productivity, you must make the growth easy by providing the right tools, which pushes the employees to become better.

 Walter Isaacson shared an incident of Steve in an HBR article.
-He said that Jobs stopped the random production of computers and peripherals as soon as he returned to Apple.
+He said that Jobs stopped the random production of computers and peripherals when he returned to Apple.

-Instead of forcing productivity on older array production, he worked on setting new goals.
+Instead of forcing productivity on older array production, he set new goals.

 Steve took a marker and created a grid on a whiteboard and wrote Desktop, Portable, Consumer, and Pro, and then he announced to focus on the production of those four products.